 Admittedly he didn’t pay attention, and somehow that means Points.com is a scam?
 That makes no sense.

 Points.com is not a scam.
-They disclose all the fees and exchange rates up front to swap miles and points.
-So there’s no valid way anyone can claim they are a ripoff or scam.
+They disclose all the fees and exchange rates up front to swap, trade and redeem miles and points.
+So, while you may not get the kind of deal you’d hoped for, it’s unfair to call the site a scam.

 But is Points.com a good deal?
 Well if you’re a regular reader, you already know my golden rule is getting at least 1 cent value per point.
 So in that aspect, the Points.com exchange rate for many offers isn’t the ideal situation.

 However I do think it could be a good deal in certain situations:

 - If you have miles that are about to expire, then getting something for them is better than nothing.
 If the airline doesn’t allow you to redeem for gift cards directly, you might as well redeem them through Points.com or an alternative site that offers the same service.